tve/motus-test-tags/ComboTestTag/README.md

 Functionality
 -------------

-- after power-on or reset the board transmits a Lotek ID and a CTT ID every 5.3 seconds for 24 hours
+- after power-on or reset the board transmits a Lotek ID and a CTT ID every 5.3 seconds for 12 hours
-- after the first 24 hours the board transmits a run of 7 transmissions approximately every hour
+- after the first 12 hours the board transmits a run of 7 transmissions approximately every hour

-**Note: the current pre-release firmware does not switch mode after 24 hours**

 Programming
 -----------